lmstudio-ai/lmstudio.js/README.md

 ## Set up `lms` (CLI)

 `lms` is the CLI tool for LM Studio.
-It is shipped with [LM Studio](https://lmstudio.ai/).
+It is shipped with the latest versions of [LM Studio](https://lmstudio.ai/).
 To set it up, run the following command:

 - **Windows**: